Capital adequacy ratio: Risk weighting

 Since different types of assets have different risk profiles, CAR primarily adjusts for assets that are less risky by allowing banks to "discount" lower-risk assets.
-The specifics of CAR calculation vary from country to country, but general approaches tend to be similar for countries that apply the Basel Accords.
+The specifics of CAR calculation vary from country to country, but general approaches tend to be similar for countries that have applied Basel III.
 In the most basic application, government debt is allowed a 0% "risk weighting" - that is, they are subtracted from total assets for purposes of calculating the CAR.

 Risk weighting example

-Risk weighted assets - Fund Based : Risk weighted assets mean fund based assets such as cash, loans, investments and other assets.
+Risk weighted assets - Fund Based: Risk weighted assets mean fund based assets such as cash, loans, investments and other assets.
 Degrees of credit risk expressed as percentage weights have been assigned by the national regulator to each such assets.

-Non-funded (Off-Balance sheet) Items : The credit risk exposure attached to off-balance sheet items has to be first calculated by multiplying the face amount of each of the off-balance sheet items by the Credit Conversion Factor.
+Non-funded (Off-Balance sheet) Items: The credit risk exposure attached to off-balance sheet items has to be first calculated by multiplying the face amount of each of the off-balance sheet items by the Credit Conversion Factor.
 This will then have to be again multiplied by the relevant weightage.

 Local regulations establish that cash and government bonds have a 0% risk weighting, and residential mortgage loans have a 50% risk weighting.
 All other types of assets (loans to customers) have a 100% risk weighting.

+Example

+Suppose that bank "A" has 80 units of Tier 1 capital and 20 units of Tier 2 capital.
+It total capital is therefore, 100 units.

-Bank "A" has assets totaling 100 units, consisting of:
+Bank "A" has assets totaling 1000 units, consisting of: